Dean of Students and Deputy Title IX Director

 Office: Patterson Hall 002F

-As dean of students and deputy Title IX coordinator, Marc Shook oversees the Office of Student Conduct and Academic Integrity, the Student Disability Resource Center and Substance Abuse Prevention and Education.
+As dean of students and deputy Title IX coordinator, Marc Shook oversees withdrawal services, the Student Care and Outreach Team, Office of Student Conduct and Academic Integrity, the Student Disability Resource Center, Substance Abuse Prevention and Education.
 He also guides student education, prevention, training, positive engagement and compliance efforts in these areas.

-In his role, Shook chairs the hardship withdrawal committee and the trauma response team; he also represents the division on several university committees including, threat assessment committee, university policy advisory committee, Title IX policy group, the interpersonal violence work group, the affirmative action advisory group and the disability affairs committee.
+In his role, Shook chairs the hardship withdrawal committee and the trauma response team; he also represents the division on several university committees including the threat assessment committee, university policy advisory committee, Title IX policy group, interpersonal violence work group, affirmative action advisory group and disability affairs committee.

-Shook came to UofSC from LaGrange College in Georgia, where he was vice president for student engagement and dean of students and deputy Title IX coordinator.
-Before joining LaGrange, he served as assistant dean of students in the University of Texas at Austin’s Office of Student Judicial Services and as director of the University of Alabama’s Blackburn Institute, a student leadership development and civic engagement program.
+Shook came to USC from LaGrange College in Georgia, where he was vice president for student engagement, dean of students and deputy Title IX coordinator.
+Before joining LaGrange, he served as assistant dean of students in The University of Texas at Austin’s Office of Student Judicial Services and as director of the University of Alabama’s Blackburn Institute, a student leadership development and civic engagement program.

-He lives in Columbia, SC, with his wife and three young children.
+He lives in Columbia with his wife and three young children.
+In the community, Shook is chair of the board of directors for Midlands Fatherhood Coalition.